 Vive La France! is the expression that comes to mind.

-This relates to:Conjugate regular verbs in L'Impératif (imperative) -
+This question relates to:French lesson "Conjugate regular verbs in L'Impératif (imperative)"

 Kwiziq language super star